troy896/magisk-files/note.md

-## Magisk e67adca5-delta by HuskyDG
+## Magisk 8900c811-delta by HuskyDG

 ### What is new?

-- Slow down MagiskHide a bit
+- MagiskHide is no longer enabled by default
-- Add zygote notifier for MagiskHide
+- Fix Magisk does not add its binary to `/system/bin` on some ROM

 ### Diff from official